Drekith/Dashboard/README.md

 - Use the **Gauge style** dropdown in the header to swap between the built-in palettes (oem, neo, contrast, mono) without restarting the app.
 - The assist sidebar now focuses on navigation, ambient temperature, battery, and indicator/door status chips, removing unused mock items like radio, drive mode, and altitude displays.
 - Open the **Settings** tab to confirm which data providers are active and flip the layout to swap gauge order.
 - The **Layout Editor** tab offers presets (standard, swapped, vertical stack), drag-and-drop placement of the hero/gauge/assist/status widgets onto a live grid, and visibility toggles so you can tailor the dashboard footprint.
+Press and hold a tile to start dragging on touchscreens, then drop it into a slot.
 - Use the **Theme Editor** tab to pick custom colors (track, glow, accent, accent alt, text), name the palette, and apply it live to both gauges.
 Custom palettes are added to the style dropdown for reuse.
 - Tap **Full screen** on the Dashboard tab to hide chrome for a cleaner, OEM-like touchscreen experience; tap again to return.
 - The new hero row shows large digital speed/RPM readouts and battery/ambient/route chips sized for finger taps.